 Over the past five years, the CLCAC and CLCAC Normanton Rangers have developed a strong working relationship with pastoralists in the region to work on feral pig management.
 All groups involved share the same concern for the impacts feral pigs have on pastures and how this will affect country in the long term.
-Culling efforts are complemented by land management works, such as exclusion fencing work to protect biodiversity, wetland systems, and marine turtle nests.
-Forming partnerships with grazing leaseholders has been a major achievement of the group.
-Not only have these partnerships resulted in more effective and valuable natural resource management outcomes, but they have also increased access to traditional lands for us.
+Culling efforts are complimented by land management works such as exclusion fencing work to protect biodiversity, wetland systems, and marine turtle nests.

+Forming partnerships with grazing leaseholders has been a major achievement of the CLCAC Normanton Ranger group.
+Not only have these partnerships resulted in more effective and valuable natural resource management outcomes, they have also increased access to traditional lands for Traditional Owners of the area.